 The examiner will check the vehicle's signals, brake lights, and horn.
 If the windshield is cracked, a mirror is broken, or tires are bald, they may decline to do the test.

 Clean your car before the test.
 Make sure all the windows and mirrors are clean.

 In Nevada, you know how hot the car gets in the summer.
 As soon as you start the car, blast the air to cool it down inside.

 The examiners generally are not too chatty.
 They want the driver to focus on driving safely.

 Do not back into a parking space upon arrival.
 I once watched an examiner have the driver find another parking space, park, and back out.

 Signal every turn in the DMV lot.
 Yield to all pedestrians and vehicles backing out.
 Keep your speed under control 8-10 mph max.

 Use of the turn signal

 ALWAYS come to a complete stop behind the white line.
-If there is no white line use your side view mirror aligned with the stop sign post.
-A complete stop could be a count of 3.
+If there is no white line, use your side view mirror aligned with the stop sign post.
+A full stop could be a count of 3.
 Don't hesitate too long, if clear go.

 A full car length.
 Extra distance with buses and trucks.